mikeqfu/pydriosm/docs/source/introduction.rst

 .. only:: latex

     ==============
-    About Pydriosm
+    About PyDriosm
     ==============

-Pydriosm is an open-source tool for researchers/practitioners to easily download and read `OpenStreetMap`_ (OSM) data in popular file formats such as `protocolbuffer binary format`_ (PBF) and `shapefile`_, which are available for free download on `Geofabrik`_ and `BBBike`_ websites.
+PyDriosm is an open-source tool for researchers/practitioners to easily download and read `OpenStreetMap`_ (OSM) data in popular file formats such as `protocolbuffer binary format`_ (PBF) and `shapefile`_, which are available for free download on `Geofabrik`_ and `BBBike`_ websites.
 The package also provides a convenient way for `PostgreSQL`_-based I/O and storage of parsed OSM data.

 .. _`OpenStreetMap`: https://www.openstreetmap.org/
 .. _`protocolbuffer binary format`: https://wiki.openstreetmap.org/wiki/PBF_Format